 In this section, the company lists its directors and executive officers and provides a brief biography of each for at least the last five years.
-The rules require the company to list all compensation paid to its chief executive officer, chief financial officer, and each of its three other most highly compensated executives during the preceding fiscal year, as well as describing the compensation arrangements of the directors.
-The company also details amounts granted to and rights exercised by each such executive officer under employee benefit plans.
-Recent changes to the rules governing the disclosure of executive compensation now require that the company include a Compensation Discussion and Analysis ("CD&A") in the registration statement, which describes the company's rationale for providing specific compensation to its executives and directors, as well as detailed disclosure of various executive compensation practices.
+The rules require the company to list all compensation paid to its chief executive officer, chief financial officer, and each of its three other most highly compensated executives (collectively, the "named executive officers") during the preceding fiscal year, as well as describing the compensation arrangements of the directors.
+However, the JOBS Act allows EGCs to name fewer executive officers-just the chief executive officer and the two other most highly compensated executive officers.
+The company also details amounts granted to and rights exercised by each such named executive officer under employee benefit plans.
+Non-EGCs are also required to include a Compensation Discussion and Analysis ("CD&A") in the registration statement, which describes the company's rationale for providing specific compensation to its executives and directors, as well as detailed disclosure of various executive compensation practices.
 Like many other aspects of the registration statement, the preparation of the CD&A should begin early in the drafting process, as it will require input from the company's compensation committee, management, outside counsel and compensation consultants.
-The disclosure in this section for foreign private issuers is more limited.
-For example, a foreign private issuer is required to disclose only the aggregate amount of compensation paid to all directors and officers as a group.
+While EGCs are not required to include a CD&A in the registration statement, they are still required to describe the material terms of their compensation arrangements with their named executive officers.